supertestnet/hodlcontracts/README.md

 # Hodl contracts
 A non-custodial oracle and escrow system for the lightning network.
-Makes LN contracts more functional.
+Makes LN contracts more expressive.

 If you fire it up, be aware: